DarryanM/SEM_Group4/use-cases/use-case-4.md

-# USE CASE: 4 Produce a report on the TOP N Populated countries in the world where N value is provided.
+# USE CASE: 4 Produce a report on the TOP N Populated countries in the world where N value is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a *Data Analyst* I want to *produce a report on the TOP N Populated countries in the world* to allow *easy access to this population information.*
+As a *Data Analyst* I want to *produce a report on the TOP N Populated countries in the world where N value is provided by the user* so that I can *allow easy access to this population information.*

 ### Scope